-A copy of the staff report for the study session is available below under Key Documents.
-A copy of the staff presentation is available under Other Materials, and a video of the study session is available under Links (near the top of the page on the right).
+A copy of the staff report for the study session and the staff presentation are available under Other Materials, and a video of the study session is available under Links (near the top of the page on the right).

 On November 18, staff selected ESA Vigil-Agrimis (ESA VA) as the top proposer for the map corrections process.

 On November 19, staff provided the City Council with a status update on the work program.
 Task 1, the letter to property owners regarding the 2008 Sensitive Lands study, was complete.
 Tasks 2 through 4 were in progress.
 For additional information about the status of each task, please see the copy of the staff report below under Other Materials.